charles-cooper/eof/spec/eof.md

 - no unassigned instructions used
 - instructions with immediate operands must not be truncated at the end of a code section
 - `RJUMP` / `RJUMPI` / `RJUMPV` destinations must not point to an immediate operand and may not point outside of code bounds
-- `RJUMPV` `count` cannot be zero
+- `RJUMPV` `max_index` cannot be zero
 - `CALLF` and `JUMPF` operand may not exceed `num_code_sections`
-- `CALLF` operand must not point to to a section with `0x80` as outputs (non-returning)
+- `CALLF` operand must not point to to a non-returning code section
-- `JUMPF` operand must point to a code section with equal or fewer number of outputs as the section in which it resides, or to a section with `0x80` as outputs (non-returning)
+- `JUMPF` operand must point to a code section with equal or fewer number of outputs as the section in which it resides, or to a non-returning section
-- no section may have more than 127 outputs
-- section type is required to have `0x80` as outputs value, which marks it as non-returning, in case this section contains neither `RETF` instructions nor `JUMPF` into returning (`outputs <= 0x7f`) sections.
+- in case this section contains neither `RETF` instructions nor `JUMPF` into returning sections, it is required to be marked as non-returning.
-    - I.e. section having only `JUMPF`s to non-returning sections is non-returning itself.
+    - i.e. section having only `JUMPF`s to non-returning sections is non-returning itself.
-- the first code section must have a type signature `(0, 0x80, max_stack_height)` (0 inputs non-returning function)
+- the first code section must have a type signature `(0, max_stack_height + 1, max_stack_height)` (`max_stack_height + 1` indicates non-returning function)
 - `CREATE3` `initcontainer_index` must be less than `num_container_sections`
 - `RETURNCONTRACT` `deploy_container_index` must be less than `num_container_sections`
 - `DATALOADN`'s `immediate + 32` must be within `pre_deploy_data_size` (see [Data Section Lifecycle](#data-section-lifecycle))